-Headed by former Louisiana State Attorney General Charles Foti and with lawyers in Louisiana California and New York, dedicated solely to the practice of class action and individual investor securities litigation, Kahn Swick & Foti, LLC (“KSF”) is one of the nation’s premier boutique securities litigation law firms.
-KSF serves a variety of clients – including large state institutional investors, union funds, hedge funds and money managers – in seeking recoveries for investment losses emanating from corporate fraud and malfeasance at publicly traded companies.
-Over the past 15 years, KSF has been lead or co-lead counsel in many federal securities fraud and shareholder derivative lawsuits around the country that have achieved hundreds of millions of dollars of recoveries.
-Such actions include the prominent case of Erica P. John Fund, Inc. v.
+With lawyers in New York, California and Louisiana, dedicated solely to the practice of class action and individual investor securities litigation, Kahn Swick & Foti (“KSF”) is one of the nation’s premier boutique securities litigation law firms.
+KSF serves a variety of clients – including large state institutional investors, hedge funds and money managers – in seeking recoveries for investment losses emanating from corporate fraud or malfeasance by publicly traded companies.
+KSF has been lead, co-lead, or class counsel in many federal securities fraud and shareholder derivative lawsuits around the country that have achieved substantial recoveries, including prominent cases such as Erica P. John Fund, Inc. v.
 Halliburton Co., et al., No. 3:02-cv-1152 (N.D.
-Tex.
-March 31, 2017).
-The District Court in Texas has preliminarily approved a $100 million settlement for the Class after this action was litigated twice to the Supreme Court of the United States — where KSF was twice victorious.
-It is notable that other lead counsel previously replaced by KSF had attempted to settle this action for $6 million, years before — 1600% less than the amount achieved by our firm.
-Other notable cases litigated by KSF include: In re Bank of America Corp.
+Tex.) (fraud action resulting in $100 million recovery after previous class counsel, replaced by KSF, proposed a mere $6 million settlement); In re Bank of America Corp.
 Securities, Derivative, and Employment Retirement Income Security Act (ERISA) Litigation, 09 Civ.
 580 (DC) (S.D.N.Y) (settlement in derivative action, including $62.5 million recovery for company and substantial corporate governance changes); In re Barnes & Noble Stockholder Derivative Litigation, C.A.
 No. 4813-VCS (Del.
 Ch.
-Ct.) (settlement in derivative action, resulting in recovery of $29 million for Barnes & Noble, Inc. in the form of reductions to principal and interest); and In re Virgin Mobile USA IPO Litigation, 2:07-cv-05619-SDW-MCA, (D.N.J.) ($19.5 million recovery for the investor class).
+Ct.) (settlement in derivative action, resulting in recovery of $29 million for Barnes & Noble, Inc. in the form of reductions to principal and interest); Kasper v.
+AAC Holdings, Inc. et al., Case No. 3:15-cv-923 (M.D.
+Tenn.)
+(Honorable Jon P. McCalla, entered a final judgment and order in the consolidated securities class action lawsuit approving Plaintiffs’ $25 million recovery for investors); and In re Virgin Mobile USA IPO Litigation, 2:07-cv-05619-SDW-MCA, (D.N.J.) ($19.5 million recovery).

 KSF’s reputation for intensive due diligence in case investigation and evaluation is supported by a core philosophy that distinguishes KSF from many of its peers: KSF takes legal action and recommends that clients seek lead plaintiff status in class actions only in the strongest cases.
 According to the Stanford University Class Action Clearinghouse, KSF evaluated and advised its clients to file under 20% percent of all new securities cases last year.
 KSF’s selectivity translates into peace of mind for its clients.